PETITION: increase Student Loans in England to catch up with inflation

 Worse still, as Maintenance Loans increase as a percentage on top of the previous year's amount, these errors will become a permanent feature of the system – even once inflation returns to more normal levels.

 Unless this government corrects the mistakes of previous years and ensures Maintenance Loans catch up with inflation, students will continue to be significantly worse off every single year.

 Why are we only demanding change in England?

-At the time of starting this petition, only the English government has announced Maintenance Loan rates that leave students significantly worse off.
+In 2023/24, only the English government set Maintenance Loan rates that left students significantly worse off than in previous years.

-In Northern Ireland, maintenance funding will increase by 40% in 2023/24.
-This is a huge rise, but it's worth noting that the value of the loans had been frozen since 2010, so it's long overdue.
+In Northern Ireland, maintenance funding increased by 40%.
+This was a huge rise, but it's worth noting that the value of the loans had been frozen since 2010, so it was long overdue.

 Why should you sign this petition?

 Still unsure if you should sign the petition?
 Here are just a few of the reasons to help us #FixStudentLoans: